-Figure 12.5.1.4 Defining dependent variable and F-criteria in the Graph type frame.
+Figure 3.5.1.4 Defining dependent variable and F-criteria in the Graph type frame.

 With these settings you can run the stepwise regression model MLRF F-criterion.

-The result is presented as in figure 12.5.1.5 below.
+The result is presented as in Figure 3.5.1.5 below.

-Figure 12.5.1.5 Regression model performance for stepwise increasing model size.
+Figure 3.5.1.5 Regression model performance for stepwise increasing model size.

 From the result you can see that predictor 2 is included in the first step, predictor 1 in the second step, predictor 4 and 3 in the next steps etc. The regression coefficients are presented if you output the result to a graph, together with critical F-values for significance.
-You can also see the multiple correlation coefficient R, total explained variation R^2 and standard error of the estimate, which can be compared with the standard deviation of the predictand Y.
+You can also see the multiple correlation coefficient R, total explained variation $R^2$ and standard error of the estimate, which can be compared with the standard deviation of the predictand Y.

 It is possible to decide model size based on this information, but it is advisable to carry out a cross validation with MLRF cross validation before the decision.

 The multiple linear stepwise regression with cross validation is explained in some detail in E1.2 Validation of the Regression Model in Airviro Specification, part II.

 Simply explained, the original data will be divided into a number of subsets to be used systematically both as basic data and as test data.
-The purpose of this procedure is to warn against problems like overfitting of data.
+The purpose of this procedure is to warn against problems like over fitting of data.

 Choose MLRF Crossvalid in the Graph type frame and Apply.
-The result, as a graph will be similar to figure 12.5.1.6.
-It shows the standard error and the explained variation R^2 for each model size.
+The result, as a graph will be similar to Figure 3.5.1.6.
+It shows the standard error and the explained variation $R^2$ for each model size.
 Of course, in a regression model we would like to have the model error as low as possible and the explained variation as high as possible.
 In this case you will notice that the standard error drastically increases for model size 7, and the explained variation decreases.
-This is caused by overfitting of the data and it would be unwise to use model size 7 in this case.
+This is caused by over fitting of the data and it would be unwise to use model size 7 in this case.

-Figure 12.5.1.6 Regression model performance for crossvalidated models.
+Figure 3.5.1.6 Regression model performance for cross validated models.

-Looking at figure 12.5.1.5 and 12.5.1.6 we decide to use the parameters based on model size 4 (the improvement in performance from model size 4 to 5 is not pronounced).
+Looking at Figure 3.5.1.5 and 3.5.1.6 we decide to use the parameters based on model size 4 (the improvement in performance from model size 4 to 5 is not pronounced).
 The coefficients for the predictors can be obtained from the table in the Output graph.
 Click on Show table and read the coefficients and correct order of the predictors, comparing with the order of statistical variables in the Variables frame (listed to the right of active check boxes).

-If you want to examine the correlation between the dependent variable and the model estimate, you can enter the linear regression model as a formula into a plot variable and produce a scatterplot with a regression line.
-See an example in figure 12.5.1.7.
-The figure shows that the observed and predicted NO2 concentrations seem to be non-biased and distributed along a straight line with a standard error of 8.7 μ g/m3.
+If you want to examine the correlation between the dependent variable and the model estimate, you can enter the linear regression model as a formula into a plot variable and produce a scatter plot with a regression line.
+See an example in Figure 3.5.1.7.
+The Figure shows that the observed and predicted NO2 concentrations seem to be non-biased and distributed along a straight line with a standard error of 8.7 $\mu$ g/m.

-Figure 12.5.1.7 Scatterplot of measured contra estimated NO2 concentrations.
+Figure 3.5.1.7 Scatter plot of measured contra estimated NO2 concentrations.

 The next step is to check if the model is capable of describing the cumulative distribution of NO2 in a proper way.
 Present the two variables in a frequency distribution graph.
-The result in figure 12.5.1.8 shows that the NO2 distribution from the model is very close to the curve from observed NO2.
+The result in Figure 3.5.1.8 shows that the NO2 distribution from the model is very close to the curve from observed NO2.

-Figure 12.5.1.8 Frequency distribution graph with measured and estimated NO2 concentrations.
+Figure 3.5.1.8 Frequency distribution graph with measured and estimated NO2 concentrations.